PatriquePorto/counter-with-phoenix/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

+If the project does not run, run this command on your pc ' rm -rf deps _build ' then run again mix deps.get

 ## Learn more